 In order to holistically support participating families, each is assigned to a Family Development Specialist.
 Led by the Family Development Coordinator, each Specialist works closely with the family, helping families set and achieve goals, connect with community resources, and ensure that children are healthy, able to participate in program services, and equipped to thrive in Kindergarten and beyond.
-The Family Development Specialists partner with the program's Registered Dietitian to complete nutrition assessments and individualized nutrition plans for children identified as in need of nutritional support.
+The Family Development Specialists use the evidence-based Parents as Teachers curriculum as a tool to connect with families, as well as other strategies and approaches.
+Specialists partner with the program's Registered Dietitian to complete nutrition assessments and individualized nutrition plans for children identified as in need of nutritional support.
 Furthermore, the Family Development Specialists collaborate with families and the program's Nurse/Health Manager to ensure that children have comprehensive medical examinations including screening for lead, tuberculosis, and hemoglobin levels; are up-to-date on their immunizations; are connected with primary healthcare providers who serve as a medical home; have pediatric dental exams; and are connected with dental care providers who serve as a dental home.

 The Early Learning Academy has partnerships with local healthcare providers to ensure that children have current immunizations and physical examinations and that they have had hearing and vision screenings.
 These partnerships do not supplant a medical or dental home, but rather provide additional supports and resources to families.
-The program has additional partnerships with service providers in the community in order to ensure comprehensive supports to families; these include service providers in areas such as domestic violence, housing, and financial literacy.
+The program has additional partnerships with service providers in the community in order to ensure comprehensive supports to families: these include service providers in areas such as domestic violence, housing, and financial literacy.

-During the 2016-2017 program year, Casa Central 's Early Learning Academy:
+During the 2017-2018 program year, Casa Central 's Early Learning Academy:

-- Enrolled 311 children; - Provided Head Start services to 291 households: - Helped 70 Head Start children successfully transition to Kindergarten and 35 Early Head Start children transition to Head Start; - Served 31 children with disabilities and diverse learning needs and their families; - Provided supportive services to 287 families; - Ensured that 310 children had medical insurance coverage; - Ensured that 303 children had an identified medical home and 274 children were upto-date on their immunizations: - Aided 268 children and their families to identify a dental home, with 235 receiving a comprehensive preventive pediatric dental exam; - Engaged 107 fathers in program activities such as parent-teacher conferences, parent meetings, field trips, and special male involvement activities; and - Served healthy, delicious, culturally attuned food to our Center-Based children, including 16,030 breakfasts, 16,323 lunches, and 10,468 snacks.
+- Enrolled 345 children: - Provided Early/Head Start services to 320 households; - Served 32 children with disabilities and diverse learning needs and their families; - Provided supportive services to 318 families; - Ensured that 345 children had medical insurance coverage; - Ensured that 342 children had an identified medical home and 334 children were upto-date on their immunizations: - Aided 309 children and their families to identify a dental home, with 286 receiving a comprehensive preventive pediatric dental exam; - Engaged 139 fathers in program activities such as parent-teacher conferences, parent meetings, field trips, and special male involvement activities; and - Served healthy, delicious, culturally attuned food to our Center-Based children, including 16,219 breakfasts, 17,616 lunches, and 12,014 snacks.